gudivadaashok/-MuSoHu/docs/guides/PRODUCTION_WEB_SERVICE.md

 - Auto-start on boot
 - Requires sudo for setup

-**Use when:** Need port 80, want systemd auto-restart, deploying to production server
+Use when: Port 80 required, systemd auto-restart needed, deploying to production server

-**Note:** Port 80 requires root privileges.
-Better alternatives:
+Note: Port 80 requires root privileges.
+Alternatives:
 - Use port 8000 (no sudo)
 - Use reverse proxy (nginx/Apache) forwarding from port 80
 - Use `setcap` to allow port binding without sudo (Linux only)